Our Most Buzzworthy Green Paint Colors

 - Avocado Toast: If you can put avocado on just about everything, you’ve met your match.
 Like a perfectly ripe avocado spread over crisp, warm toast, this fresh and natural green is positively satisfying.
 Pulled right from nature, try out this color in a kitchen or bathroom.
 It makes every room its in feel like a breath of fresh air.

 - Grayish: If a true green is too saturated and subdued is more your mood, try Grayish.
 This subtle shade of gray has obvious green undertones but still reads as a neutral, offering an easy way to incorporate hint of color without overwhelming the space.
-Try this in a dining room to ground the space with a subtle hint of color, a bathroom to create a spa-like vibe or a master bedroom to create a relaxing oasis.
+Try this in a dining room to ground the space with a subtle hint of color, a bathroom to create a spa-like vibe or a main bedroom to create a relaxing oasis.

 More green paint colors you'll love